-In the Torah, Pentecost was described as a harvest festival, coming near the end of the grain harvest.
-Pentecost was unique among the festivals in that leaven was used in the offering (Lev.
-23:17).
+In the books of Moses, Pentecost was described as a harvest festival, coming near the end of the grain harvest.
+Pentecost was unique among the festivals in that leaven was used in the offering (Leviticus 23:17).
 In Jewish tradition, Pentecost was also associated with the giving of the law at Mount Sinai.

 Nothing in Torah or tradition would have prepared the disciples for the dramatic arrival of the Holy Spirit on this particular day.
 Nothing in the symbolism of leaven, for example, would have made the disciples expect the Holy Spirit to cause them to speak in other tongues.
 God was doing something new.
 This was not an attempt to upgrade or update the festival, or to change the symbols or to assign a new method of keeping the old festival.
 No, this was something completely new.